 ** Some of the Yellow (bludgeoning) weapons are this.
 Sure, a great hammer is big, and intimidating, but it will still never be as capable or easy to use as a sword, or a bar style weapon.

-* AwesomeYetPractical: Greatswords, which are off the black (Cleaving) damage color class.
-They're big, they're intimidating, deal 2 damage on armor (which can only take up to 4 points of damage for the strongest armor), not that much harder to use than the below mentioned "White swords" and can also be given red (armor piercing) "Stabby tips" meaning they can double as a spear of sorts.
+* AwesomeYetPractical: Greatswords, which are of the black (Cleaving) damage color class.
+They're big, they're intimidating, deal 2 damage on armor (which can only take up to 4 points of damage for the strongest armor), not that much harder to use than the below mentioned "White swords" and can also be given red (armor piercing) "Stabby tips" meaning they can double as a spear or glaive of sorts.
 Unarmored foes hit with one, as with all similar damage will out of the fight, and lightly armored foes will be at least "injured" or have destroyed armor.
+On top of all this, they can be swung one handed, albeit for reduced damage.
 It takes someone using one of the larger shields, or a polearm to fight safely against a skilled greatsword user

 ** Chained Yellow weapons, which include flails.
 Normally bludgeoning weapons in Darkon aren't the most effective at removing someone from a fight, limited to only torso hits to inflict mortal wounds, and death to an opponent.
 Chained Yellow weapons however, use a striking surface that's basically a spellball (soft pillow ball) attached to a cloth rope with some foam "chain links" on it, making them safe for head strikes.
 A fair amount of armor wearers don't wear helmets for a number of reasons (typically comfort and awareness issues), providing a chained yellow weapon user an easy OneHitKill against them.
 Additionally thanks to the flexibility of the "chain" connecting the head to the grip, it can wrap around a weapon or shield being used for defense, and still score a hit.